 - Practise breathing deeply to ground yourself.
 Find somewhere quiet.
 Take a deep breath in through your nose, hold it for 4 seconds and then breath out through your mouth for 4 seconds.
 Keep doing this until you start to feel calmer. #StayCalm

 - Do a 5-minute meditation prior to undertaking your challenge.
-There are many apps available to help you become calm, such as Calm, HeadSpace, Mindful.
+Find a quiet space away from screens and phones.
+If you find it difficult to meditate, there many apps available to help you become calm, such as Calm, HeadSpace and Mindful.

 - Watch Amy Cuddy’s Ted Talk, ‘Your body language may shape who you are’ (YouTube: TEDGlobal, 2012).
 In this video, Cuddy encourages us to look in the mirror and assume a power pose, like a super-hero.
 This can help us step into our power and feel stronger and more equipped to take on our challenge.
 Cuddy believes that power posing helps us change how we see ourselves and builds confidence, helping us achieve successful outcomes.